Anglim History, Family Crest & Coats of Arms

 The surname Anglim was first found in Yorkshire where some of the first records of the family were found listed in the Yorkshire Poll Tax Rolls of 1379.
 The following entries all denote landholders: Alicia de Ingeland; Isabella Ingeland; Willelmus Ingland; and Robertas Ingland.

-Important Dates for the Anglim family
+Early History of the Anglim family

 This web page shows only a small excerpt of our Anglim research.
 Another 181 words (13 lines of text) covering the years 1066, 1560, 1721, 1717 and 1720 are included under the topic Early Anglim History in all our PDF Extended History products and printed products wherever possible.